fbrcode/ticketapp/README.md

 We use Next Auth for user authentication: `yarn add next-auth`

+## Dashboard

+For dashboard we will use Recharts: `yarn add recharts`

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.